yohasebe/monadic-chat/docs/uninstallation.md

 ## If Problems Occur

-If problems occur during updates or uninstallation, manually delete the Docker containers and images below, and then reinstall Monadic Chat.
+If the containers and images are not deleted even after running `Uninstall Images and Containers`, or if problems occur during an update or uninstallation, manually delete the following Docker containers and images and then reinstall Monadic Chat.

 ### Docker Containers and Images